 Pros: Holds a lot of booze; undetectable in a pat down; can dispense 100% of whatever you filled it with, both men and women can use it.

-Cons: When used in public, looks like you are peeing in a cup; makes you look like you have a FUPA; not good for liquid that needs to be cold like beer because it is carried up against your body and your body heat will warm it up.
+Cons: When used in public, looks like you are peeing in a cup; makes you look like you have a FUPA; not good for the liquid that needs to be cold like beer because it is carried up against your body and your body heat will warm it.

 Tampon Flasks – As you may have guessed, these are plastic test tubes called booze tubes that come complete with an adhesive wrapper to disguise the tubes to look like tampons.
 As we all know, tampons are “the untouchable” item in a woman’s bag or purse.
 At the very sight of even one tampon or what appears to be a tampon, security will waive you right on through to get your ticket scanned.
 Tampon Flasks come in a package of five tubes with five wrappers.
 Each tube holds about 1 1/2 oz. of liquor which equates to basically about a shot per tube.
 With the new NFL bag policy requiring all fans entering the stadiums to bring items inside in a clear plastic bag, placing a few of these Tampon Flasks in the bags and showing it to the security guard will ensure the lady booze Sherpa will fly under the radar.